What is cross country?

 JV: Recreational runners that have an interest in competing and runners who want to compete without the commitment of the varsity group are welcome to join the JV group.
 JV will have an easier form of the workout and will train with the varsity group.

 Knowing what to bring to day one of practice can be tricky, so we have created a list of the Bare Necessities:

 An old towel

 Toothbrush & toothpaste*

 A locker upstairs to put your clothes in*

 *optional items, all others are recommended

 If you've got questions about cross country feel free to email the coaches or the captains and we'll get in touch.

 Runners, catch us on the Remind!
-For parents, we have a Google Group for email messages.
-Check em out at the Communication page.
+For parents and runners, we have a Google Group for email messages.
+Check 'em out at the Communication page.